cabforum/servercert/docs/BR.md

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.

-**Linting**: A process where the content of digitally signed data such as a Precertificate [RFC 6962], Certificate, Certificate Revocation List, or OCSP response, or data-to-be-signed object such as a `tbsCertificate` (as described in [RFC 5280, Section 4.1.1.1](https://tools.ietf.org/doc/html/rfc5280##section-4.1.1.1)) is checked for conformance with the profiles and requirements defined in these Requirements.
+**Linting**: A process which the content of digitally signed data such as a Precertificate [RFC 6962], Certificate, Certificate Revocation List, or OCSP response, or data-to-be-signed object such as a `tbsCertificate` (as described in [RFC 5280, Section 4.1.1.1](https://tools.ietf.org/doc/html/rfc5280##section-4.1.1.1)) is checked for conformance with the profiles and requirements defined in these Requirements.

 **Non-Reserved LDH Label**: From RFC 5890 (<http://tools.ietf.org/html/rfc5890>): "The set of valid LDH labels that do not have '`--`' in the third and fourth positions."